yanlesin/SEC13Flist/README.md

 # SEC13Flist

-The goal of SEC13Flist is to return offcial list of Section 13F Securities for use in other places.
+The goal of SEC13Flist is to provide routine to work with official list of Section 13F Securities.

-Function SEC\_13F\_list downloads PDF list from [SEC.gov](https://www.sec.gov/divisions/investment/13flists.htm) based on supplied year and quarter and returns data frame with list of securities from PDF file.
+Function SEC\_13F\_list downloads PDF list from [SEC.gov](https://www.sec.gov/divisions/investment/13flists.htm) based on supplied year and quarter and returns data frame with list of securities from PDF file, mainitaining the same structure as official list.
+Function appends YEAR and QUARTER columns to each record.
+Returned dataframe/tibble could be customized and filtered according to your needs.

 ## Installation